Ralitsa-Vuntsova/med-rec/README.md

 # med-rec

-The information about the project can be found in /docs but it is in Bulgarian.
+The information about the project can be found in /docs.